-- Implementation of agreed management actions to support closure of Internal Audit findings raised is monitored with validation performed to confirm that controls gaps have been addressed prior to closure.
-All overdue findings and supporting agreed management actions and findings (those that have not achieved their initial implementation date) are reported monthly to the Council's Corporate Leadership Team and quarterly to the Governance, Risk and Best Value Committee.
-The latest report is located at Internal Audit Overdue Findings and Late Management Responses - Historically an annual validation audit is also included in the IA plan.
-This assesses whether controls to address historic controls gaps have been implemented and sustained. - Coverage and assessment of these areas forms an integral part of the annual assurance exercise in preparation for the writing of the Annual Governance Statement, submitted to council with the unaudited annual accounts. - The Council's Strategy & Communication service along with Finance lead on the Annual Audit report of Council services to support statutory duties and use external scrutiny to ensure services benchmark with their peers.
+- An annual validation audit is also included in the IA plan.
+This assesses whether controls to address historic controls gaps have been implemented and sustained.
+The 2022/23 annual validation report is here. - Coverage and assessment of these areas forms an integral part of the annual assurance exercise in preparation for the writing of the Annual Governance Statement, submitted to council with the unaudited annual accounts. - The Council's Strategy & Communication service along with Finance lead on the Annual Audit report of Council services to support statutory duties and use external scrutiny to ensure services benchmark with their peers.
 The Audit Report is scrutinised by the Governance, Risk and Best Value Committee and an improvement plan is developed to ensure actions identified in the report are acted upon. - Following a Scottish Government Building Standards Division audit of the Council's Building Standards Service in 2017, a number of areas for improvements were identified as a prerequisite for continued verification of the service.
 Customer engagement through Stakeholder panel, quarterly newsletters and a programme of strategic engagement are ongoing.
 A programme of continuous improvement across the operational aspects of the service ensure change is being embedded and Building Standards achieved reaccreditation for a period of 2 years in the 20/21 period (1 May 2021 30 April 2023).
 The appointment as verifier is conditional on sustained and improved performance as well as adherence to actions set out in the Building Standards Improvement Plan, this progress is reported regularly to the Planning Committee. - Additional assurance resource has been in put in place in each of the directorates to reflect that the need for assurance implementation which had been identified was being taken seriously across all areas of the Council.